 Elasticsearch is a full-text search and analytics engine where you can store Kubernetes logs.
 Logstash is a log aggregator similar to Fluentd, that collects and parses logs before shipping them to Elasticsearch.
 Kibana is the visualization layer that allows users to visualize, query, and analyze their data via graphs and charts.
 And finally, Beats, are lightweight data shippers used to send logs and metrics to Elasticsearch.

-If you’re interested in finding out more about Elasticsearch on Kubernetes, check out our blog post series where you can learn how to run and deploy Elasticsearch to Kubernetes, how to run and deploy the Elasticsearch Operator, and how to monitor Elasticsearch on Kubernetes.
+If you’re interested in finding out more about Elasticsearch on Kubernetes, check out our blog post series where you can learn how to run and deploy Elasticsearch to Kubernetes and how to run and deploy the Elasticsearch Operator.

 However, no matter how popular the ELK stack is, it’s not that easy to manage and deploy, especially if you run large-scale applications.
 Scaling Elasticsearch is quite challenging, and you’d need to become an Elasticsearch expert, and master how to architect the shards and indices.